schmittjoaopedro/schmittjoaopedro.github.io/_posts/2023-02-03-long-running-performance-tests-gatling.md

 // We don't assert tests to prevent the pipeline from failing and not extracting the reports
 ```

-To create a representative set of requests, we defined a feeder file with 20 different combinations of parameters and passed it into the `getRequest` method.
+To create a representative set of requests that will be used to emulate your load curve when under tests, you can define a feeder file with various different combinations of parameters and pass it before the `exec` method.
 This strategy forces requests to pass randomly through various parts of the source code, avoiding the service from optimizing for a single shape of request.
-We extracted these different combinations by sampling requests from Kibana logs.
+Sometimes you can extract these different combinations by sampling requests from Kibana logs.

 ```scala
 val feederGetRequest = csv("request_variations.csv").random